dest-hq/GlazeUI/ROADMAP.md

 - [x] - Make rendering via wgpu and make a working Elm architecture

 v0.0.2
-- [ ] - Optimize GlazeUI, currently during redraw, layout via taffy recompiles every time
+- [ ] - Optimize GlazeUI, currently during redraw, layout via taffy recompiles every time and for each text widget, a font is created, which leads to lag (to fix this, need to create the font only once and then use it)

 v0.0.3
 - [ ] - Add essential functions for widgets, such as align, padding, etc.